Mario Alexandre · March 26, 2026 · token-savings prompt-engineering llm-costs

 TASKThe actual ask2.8%

-Look at that CONSTRAINTS number.
-42.7%.
-Nearly half of what determines whether your output is good or garbage is whether the model knows what it cannot do.
-And yet almost nobody writes constraints.
-They write the task (2.8% of quality!) and leave it at that.
+Look at that CONSTRAINTS number: 42.7%.
+Nearly half of what makes your output good or bad is whether the model knows what it cannot do.
+Almost nobody writes constraints.
+They write the task (2.8% of quality) and stop there.

-FORMAT is the second biggest at 26.3%.
-If the model doesn't know you want a code diff and not an explanation, you get an explanation and ask for the diff, and the exchange rate climbs.
+FORMAT is second at 26.3%.
+If the model does not know you want a code diff instead of an explanation, it gives you an explanation.
+You ask for the diff.
+The exchange rate goes up.

 What This Looks Like in Real Money

-The fix cost me $42.39 in Haiku API calls — one cheap model call per prompt to do the band decomposition before the expensive model sees it.
-38x ROI on that spend.
+The fix cost me $42.39 in Haiku API calls.
+One cheap model call per prompt does the band decomposition before the expensive model sees your message.
+That is a 38x return on that spend.

-If you're spending $500/month on LLM API calls and your exchange rate is anywhere near 4.2, you're probably burning $300 of that on clarification loops.
-That's the real cost of unstructured prompts: not wrong answers, just slow, expensive, back-and-forth conversations with a machine that needs more information than you gave it.
+If you spend $500 per month on LLM API calls and your exchange rate is near 4.2, you are probably burning $300 of that on clarification loops.
+That is the real cost of unstructured prompts.
+Not wrong answers.
+Just slow, expensive back-and-forth with a model that needed more information than you gave it.

 The Fix Is Structural, Not Behavioral

-That's why I built the auto-scatter hook.
-It does the structuring for you, automatically, every single time, before your prompt reaches the model.
+That is why I built the auto-scatter hook.
+It structures your prompt for you, every single time, before your message reaches the model.
 You type whatever you want.
-The hook infers all 6 bands.
+The hook figures out all 6 bands.
 The model gets a fully structured picture.
-Exchange rate drops.
-Bill drops.
+The exchange rate drops.
+The bill drops.

-The SNR (signal-to-noise ratio) of my prompts went from 0.003 to 0.855 after implementing this.
-That's not a 10% improvement.
-That's a 285x improvement in signal quality.
-And that's what drove the 61% cost reduction.
+The SNR (signal-to-noise ratio) of my prompts went from 0.003 to 0.855 after I built this.
+That is not a 10% improvement.
+That is a 285x improvement in signal quality.
+That is what drove the 61% cost reduction.